saishivarcr/akto-mitm-addon/README.md

   mitm mitmdump -s /opt/mitm/akto.py \
   --set akto_collection=<Test123>
 ```

+__Note__:  Upon completion of the execution, ensure the mitmproxy is exited (or the mitmproxy container is stopped) to transmit the remaining data to Akto.

 ## Credits
 This script is an adapted version of the [har_dump.py](https://github.com/mitmproxy/mitmproxy/blob/main/examples/contrib/har_dump.py) addon script, which has since been officially incorporated into mitmproxy.